37th Annual AJHA Convention

 Salt Lake City | Oct.
 4-6, 2018

 University of Utah

 Sidney Kobre & Teaching Awards Luncheon ♦ Thurs., Oct.
 4

-Included with registration (sponsored by Brigham Young University)
+Included with registration (sponsored by the Brigham Young University School of Communications)

 Attendees enjoy a plated, table service lunch as AJHA honors the winners of the Sidney Kobre Award for Lifetime Achievement in Journalism History and the National Award for Excellence in Teaching.
 AJHA's highest honor, the Kobre Award recognizes individuals with an exemplary record of sustained achievement in journalism history through teaching, research, professional activities, or other contributions to the field of journalism history.
 The annual AJHA Award for Excellence in Teaching honors a college or university teacher who excels at teaching in the areas of journalism and mass communication history, makes a positive impact on student learning, and offers an outstanding example for other educators.
 See the Awards page for information on honorees.